 - String objects are actually immutable and therefore string objects can be shared.

-- String Buffer & String Builder can be used in the position of String if a many String Operations has to be performed.
+- String Buffer & String Builder can be used in position of String if a many String Operations has to be performed.

 The questions related to Java String will be answered in the Java String interview questions stated below.